 Medtronic (MDT) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the medical device company had gained 4.28% over the past month, outpacing the Medical sector's gain of 1.59% and the S&P 500's gain of 3.55% in that time.
+Coming into today, shares of the medical device company had gained 2.35% in the past month.
+In that same time, the Medical sector gained 1.85%, while the S&P 500 gained 3.72%.

 Wall Street will be looking for positivity from MDT as it approaches its next earnings report date.
-In that report, analysts expect MDT to post earnings of $1.39 per share.
-This would mark year-over-year growth of 7.75%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $7.82 billion, up 3.62% from the year-ago period.
+The company is expected to report EPS of $1.38, up 6.98% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $7.82 billion, up 3.59% from the year-ago period.

-MDT's full-year Zacks Consensus Estimates are calling for earnings of $5.60 per share and revenue of $31.53 billion.
-These results would represent year-over-year changes of +7.28% and +3.18%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.60 per share and revenue of $31.53 billion.
+These totals would mark changes of +7.28% and +3.17%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for MDT.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for MDT.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-MDT is holding a Zacks Rank of #2 (Buy) right now.
+MDT is currently sporting a Zacks Rank of #2 (Buy).

-In terms of valuation, MDT is currently trading at a Forward P/E ratio of 20.8.
-This valuation marks a discount compared to its industry's average Forward P/E of 24.67.
+Valuation is also important, so investors should note that MDT has a Forward P/E ratio of 20.9 right now.
+This valuation marks a discount compared to its industry's average Forward P/E of 26.09.

-It is also worth noting that MDT currently has a PEG ratio of 2.83.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Medical - Products stocks are, on average, holding a PEG ratio of 2.58 based on yesterday's closing prices.
+Investors should also note that MDT has a PEG ratio of 2.84 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+MDT's industry had an average PEG ratio of 2.72 as of yesterday's close.

 The Medical - Products industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 104, which puts it in the top 41% of all 250+ industries.
+This group has a Zacks Industry Rank of 113, putting it in the top 45% of all 250+ industries.

 Click to get this free report